capstone-projects-2024-fall/project-whiteboardflow/documentation/docs/requirements/features-and-requirements.md

     - Important historical data like written or oral test scores.
     - Number of attempts.
 - The system will display reassuring AI-generated messages and prompts.
-    - In the written test, the user will receive alerts with hints, code examples, and relevant feedback.
+    - After the written test, the user will receive alerts with hints, code examples, and relevant feedback.
-    - In the oral test, the user will receive appropriate prompts based on the analysis of their speech emotion recognition and correctness of their response and give relevant feedback.
+    - After completing the oral test, the user will receive tailored prompts based on an analysis of their speech emotions, the accuracy of their responses, and will be provided with relevant feedback.
     - Each message will assure that the user is moving in the right direction.
 - “Don’t panic!” will be incorporated somewhere in the UI. -->